 My high expectations were finally met when we took a walk on the shore.
 Felt like heaven.
 It was the best of the three islands!

 Beach and sand quality, 8/10.
 The beach is really good and the sand is perfect for a barefoot walk.
-The breeze was also frequent that complements the waves.
-We also stayed under the cave as a to protect us from the sun.
+The breeze was also frequent which complements the waves.
+We also stayed under the cave to protect ourselves from the sun.
 Awesome.

 Aesthetics, 8/10.
 I love the long strip of the island.
-You can see a lush green of trees and limestone formations.
+You can see lush green trees and limestone formations.
 I felt nostalgic on Boracay and El Nido.

-Invest for experiences for it will last a lifetime.
+Invest in experiences for it will last a lifetime.
 This is the best lesson I’ve learned in life.

-Prior to our trip, I was thinking of buying shoes but on a second thought I realized I didn’t need it.
-New shoes wasn’t really a necessity to me that time.
+Prior to our trip, I was thinking of buying shoes but on second thought I realized I didn’t need them.
+New shoes weren’t really a necessity to me at that time.

 If you haven’t tried camping and backpacking, you should try it once.
-Two reasons: simplicity and mind refreshment.
-Simplicity in a sense that you don’t need to stay on luxury hotels or dine on lavish restaurants.
+Two reasons: simplicity and mental refreshment.
+Simplicity in the sense that you don’t need to stay in luxury hotels or dine in lavish restaurants.
 You only bring what is essential on your trip.
 Travel also refreshes your mind from your job.

 Mind-pressing jobs affect your well-being.
 Stress desensitizes as this study shows.
 You need to get away from your job and press that reset button.

 Have you been to Borawan already?
-What other places worth going in Luzon?
+What other places are worth going to in Luzon?
 Share your experiences in the comments section.